-If there's one thing that we can all get excited about, it's all the public holidays and long weekends in store for us.
-If you haven't already heard, out of all the 11 gazetted public holidays in 2025, four will fall on a Friday or Monday.
-This means that we'll get to enjoy a total of four long weekends.
-That's one long weekend less than what we got in 2024 (which is admittedly a tad disappointing) but it turns out that two public holidays happen to fall on a Saturday – so those on a five-day work week have the option of claiming those as an off day, or receiving salary in lieu.
+If there's one thing that keeps us going amidst the daily grind, it's all the public holidays and long weekends in store for us throughout the year.
+'Cause who doesn't love getting a break from work without having to take leave?
+If you haven't already heard, out of all the 11 gazetted public holidays in 2025, a total of four fall on a Friday or Monday this year which essentially means we get to enjoy four long weekends.
+That's one long weekend less than what we got in 2024 (which is admittedly a tad disappointing) but it turns out that two public holidays happen to fall on a Saturday – so those on a standard five-day work week have the option of claiming those as an off day, or receiving salary in lieu.
 Our advice?
 Create your own long weekend by taking that off-in-lieu day on a Friday or Monday too.

-Now that New Year's Day and our two-day Chinese New Year break are over, these are all the eight remaining public holidays to look forward to in 2025, with long weekends marked by an asterisk:
+Now that the first quarter of the year is over, these are all the seven remaining public holidays to look forward to in 2025, with long weekends marked by an asterisk:

 - Good Friday: April 18, Friday*